 Download it now to read this article plus other related content.

 Staying safe on the road involves a number of controls, rules and responses.
 The car itself is equipped with safety features like anti-lock brakes, blind-spot warnings, seatbelts and airbags.
-Rules
+Rules of the road include speed limits and seatbelt laws and drivers themselves must pass tests to prove they are able to operate their cars properly.
+No one would dream of suggesting that just because a car has airbags that it could be operated safely by a driver with no license going at 100 mph.

 But what appears ludicrous in the realm of safe driving can be tempting in the hectic world of IT.
 Can't a company just buy a single unified threat management (UTM) product with the best, most advanced threat detection technology and guarantee the organization is protected?
 Unfortunately, the answer is “no.” Just like driving a car requires multiple parts working together, "driving" a corporate IT network safely requires a blend of the traditional triumvirate: people, process and technology.